david-chulakov/telegram_bot/README.md

 # telegram_bot

-Telegram parcing news bot for friends
+Telegarm bot with news and KFC coupons(Rus)